Henry Bruen (1789–1852)

 Colonel Henry Bruen (3 October 1789 – 5 November 1852) was an Irish Tory Party (and later Conservative Party) politician.
-He was Member of Parliament (MP) for Carlow County for a total of about 36 years, in three separate periods between 1812 and 1852, taking his seat in the House of Commons of what was then the United Kingdom of Great Britain and Ireland.
+He was Member of Parliament (MP) for County Carlow for a total of about 36 years, in three separate periods between 1812 and 1852, taking his seat in the House of Commons of what was then the United Kingdom of Great Britain and Ireland.

 Life

 Henry was the son of Henry Bruen (1741–1795), and Dorothea Henrietta Knox.
 His father originally came from Boyle, County Roscommon, but had moved in 1775 to Oak Park estate, near Carlow town.
 The estate was inherited by Henry, and remained in the family until 1957.

 Bruen was educated at Eton College and then at Christ Church, Oxford.
 He became a colonel in the Carlow militia in 1816.

 In 1795, Bruen inherited the family estate of Oak Park.
 In 1828, Colonel Bruen supplied granite used in the construction of the Cathedral of the Assumption, Carlow from his quarry in Graiguenaspidogue a few kilometres south of Carlow town.
 He also supplied the oak for its great-framed roof from nearby Oak Park.